 By Rabbi Dorit Edut

-Rabbi Dorit Edut (’06) heads the Detroit Interfaith Outreach Coalition and teaches at the Isaac Agree Downtown Synagogue.
+Rabbi Dorit Edut (AJR ’06) is the head of The Detroit Interfaith Outreach Network and teaches at the Isaac Agree Downtown Synagogue